pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

-This is one half of the problem — we've made the narrator wait until the `clicked` variable indicates that an answer button has been pressed.
+This is one half of the problem — we've made the narrator wait until the `clicked` variable indicates that an answer button has been clicked.
 But nothing is yet setting that variable to `True`, so the narrator will wait forever!

-Each Answer needs to respond to being clicked by setting the global `clicked` variable to `True`.
+Each answer needs to respond to being clicked by setting the global `clicked` variable to `True`.

 Moving a bit more quickly now, we need code which says we're using the